spevans/swift-project1/doc/initialisation.md

 disadvantage of making the .efi file very large.

+## globalinit*()

+[TODO]

+## malloc() and free()

+[TODO]

 ## Thread Local Storage (TLS)

-To support the use of `swift_once` via `pthread_once` in [linux_libc.c](https://github.com/spevans/swift-project1/blob/master/fakelib/linux_libc.c#L98) thread local storage [TLS](https://uclibc.org/docs/tls.pdf) needs to be taken into account.
+To support the use of `swift_once` via `pthread_once` in [linux_libc.c](https://github.com/spevans/swift-project1/blob/master/klibc/linux_libc.c#L98) thread local storage [TLS](https://uclibc.org/docs/tls.pdf) needs to be taken into account.
 There are 2 methods for implementing it in ELF: by implementing `__tls_get_addr()` or using the `%fs` segment register.

-I opted to implement the `%fs` segment register which involved adding an extra entry to the GDT.
+Implementing the `%fs` segment register method involved adding an extra entry to the GDT.
 Its a bit of a hacked up solution as it just allocates a small size for the region.
-In the future I may change it to the other method by implementing  `__tls_get_addr()`.

 One problem caused by using the `%fs` is that the addressing is RIP relative and so addresses must be within 32bit (4GB) space.
-This causes a limitation on the address the kernel can be linked to.
+This causes a limitation with the address the kernel can be linked to.
 Thats why in the [linker script](https://github.com/spevans/swift-project1/blob/master/linker.script#L10) the link address is
-0x40100000 and not a more conventional 0x8000000000000000 (8EB) that is often used where the kernel occupies the 'top half' of the address space (https://en.wikipedia.org/wiki/X86-64#VIRTUAL-ADDRESS-SPACE)
+0x40100000 and not a more conventional 0x8000000000000000 (8EB) that is often used where the kernel occupies the 'top half' of the address space (https://en.wikipedia.org/wiki/X86-64#VIRTUAL-ADDRESS-SPACE).

+TLS is also used to hold a uBreakIterator per thread as they are expensive to setup.

 ## Streaming SIMD Extensions (SSE)